About this course

 By taking care of yourself, and that’s exactly what Mandy Friedman, LPCC, teaches you to do in this program, Self-Care for Survivors.
 You’ll learn how to start wherever you are, treat yourself with loving kindness, and give yourself what you need to recover.

 The goal is for you to make one profound change, and then a multitude of small changes.
 The profound change is realizing that yes, you do deserve to take care of yourself.
 If you’re like most survivors, you’ve been programmed to put yourself last, but now it’s time to focus on your own needs.
-Then you’ll learn actionable tips and strategies for implementing a self-care program, and sticking with it.
+Then you’ll learn actionable tips and strategies for implementing a self-care for survivors program, and sticking with it.

-- Why self-care is especially important for survivors
+- Why self-care for survivors is especially important

 - Benefits and challenges you can expect with self-care